ad6112/Assignment_2_Models/README.md

 Attributes: title, dateCreated

-4. Block: Notion organizes its pages using content blocks within them.
+4. <strong>Block</strong>: Notion organizes its pages using content blocks within them.
 Each page has many blocks.
 These can be text, images, tables, headings, code/math blocks, and more.
 Blocks can have a color assigned to them.

 Primary Key: blockId